stiles/notebooks/MAC_SETUP.md

-# **Set Up Your Mac for Data & Development Work (2025 Edition)**
+# **Set Up Your Mac for Data & Development Work**

-This guide will help you set up your Mac for Python, data science, and development work using modern tools.
+This guide will help you set up your Mac for Python, data science and development work using modern tools.

 ---